Jean-Baptiste Olivier: Brigade commander

 On 16 June 1794, Jourdan was defeated in the Battle of Lambusart.
 William V, Prince of Orange with 43,000 Allies met Jourdan with 58,000 men in a heavy fog.
 Jean-Baptiste Kléber on the French left flank beat the Coalition troops in front of him.
-Jourdan wanted Kléber to wheel to his right to aid Morlot's men who were fighting in the center.
+Jourdan wanted Kléber to wheel to his right to aid Morlot's men who were fighting in the centre.
 The fog lifted, revealing that the Army of the Ardennes soldiers under François Séverin Marceau on the French right flank had fled.
 Jourdan's army was compelled to retreat after losing 3,000 casualties and 8 guns, while capturing 7 guns and inflicting 2,796 casualties on the Allies.

 The French attacked again and won the Battle of Fleurus on 26 June.
 In this action, Olivier commanded a brigade in Morlot's division.
 It included 3 battalions of the 110th Line Infantry Regiment and 3 squadrons of the 14th Dragoon Regiment.
 At some time during the battle, Olivier went up in a captive hot air balloon to observe the Coalition positions.
 He later named his son Fleurus to commemorate his part in the victory.
 At Fleurus, Jourdan's 75,000 men were attacked by the 52,000-strong Coalition army under Prince Josias of Saxe-Coburg-Saalfeld deployed in five converging columns.
-Kléber held the left flank with two divisions, Championnet, Morlot, and Lefebvre held the center, and Marceau the right, with Hatry and the cavalry in reserve.
+Kléber held the left flank with two divisions, Championnet, Morlot, and Lefebvre held the centre, and Marceau the right, with Hatry and the cavalry in reserve.
 Once again, Marceau's troops bolted, but this time Lefebvre's division held firm and repulsed all the attacks of the enemy.
 Morlot and Championnet were so hard-pressed that Jourdan pulled Morlot's troops back a little.
 Marceau rallied some soldiers while Jourdan carefully fed his reserves into the front line.
 After an all-day struggle, the Allies finally stopped attacking and withdrew.

 In the Rhine campaign of 1795, Olivier commanded a brigade in Paul Grenier's division in Jourdan's Army of Sambre and Meuse.
 The division included the 110th, 112th, 172nd, and 173rd Line Infantry Regiments, the 19th Chasseur à cheval and 4th Hussar Regiments.
 During the Rhine campaign of 1796 Olivier was given charge of Grenier's cavalry.
 At the passage of the Lahn River, he charged the enemy rearguard and captured 130 Austrians.
 On 10 July, he defeated two Austrian squadrons at Grunselheim.
 He fought at Giessen in September during the retreat.
 Olivier distinguished himself in the defense of the Neuwied bridgehead in October.